joek295/brainfuck/README.md

 brainfuck source code, in the src/ folder.
 The extension .bf is conventionally used to denote a brainfuck source file.

+# tools/

+Tools for writing brainfuck are in the tools directory.

+bfify.py takes input text, and outputs brainfuck code which prints that text.
+The code it outputs is reasonably compact: standard English above c.
+100 bytes tends to be turned into brainfuck less than 10 times larger than the original input.
+For example, the text of the Edgar Allen Poe poem *The Raven*, which is 7050 bytes in the version I have, is converted into <55,000bytes of brainfuck, while the text of *If* by Rudyard Kipling (1489 bytes) becomes just under 14,000 bytes of brainfuck.

+asciify.py takes input text and outputs the ASCII control codes, in decimal, for that text.
+This is useful for writing brainfuck to output text by hand.

 # UNLICENCE:

 The code for the brainfuck interpreter, all brainfuck sourcecode, and